Flappyzor/Screenfetch-Auto-Install/README.md

 Anyway so if you decide to look at this, here is the shit you need to do in order:

 sudo wget https://raw.githubusercontent.com/Flappyzor/Screenfetch-Auto-Install/master/bong.sh

 sudo bash ./bong.sh

-And then bong boom bam screenfetch is installed
+And then hey look you used it wow

 o wwo wwo wo wwo wwo wwowow